 We’ve included suggested timed lesson plans for a 50 minute and 100 minute session.

-You can also use the Workshop in a Box to talk about decisions you want to make about Generative AI in Education in your classroom, school or local area.
-In this case, you will be able to share views of pupils into your own local decision making.
+You can now use the Workshop in a Box to talk about decisions you want to make about Generative AI in Education in your classroom, school or local area.
+It is up to you how you share views of pupils into your own local decision making.

 The Workshop can be delivered within the timetable, or as a separate session for a voluntary or invited group of students.